phptek/silverstripe-advancedcontent/docs/en/api.md

 As well as enabling and disabling attributes, developers can also create custom attributes.
 Simple create a new class that subclasses the `AdvancedContentAttribute` abstract class, and ensure all necessary methods are declared.

-You can see how attributes are called andused by looking at the `ACBlock` class.
+You can see how attributes are called and used by looking at the `AdvancedContentBlock` class.

 ## Service